River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 ```

 ---
-## Baseline examples
+## Baseline versus Direct write

-### DO this (true vanilla baseline from PrefabBase authoring)
+### DO this for true vanilla baseline
-Use this when restore accuracy matters or when you want to avoid double-scaling.
+Use this when restore accuracy matters and to avoid double-scaling.
+Baseline scaling (recommended for sliders / % scaling)

 ```csharp
 // True vanilla baseline: PrefabBase authoring fields (safe for restore / scaling).